ReScience/rescience.github.io/06-platform-instruction.md

 matplotlib: 2.0.0
 ```

+Note that the versions of NumPy, SciPy and matplotlib should be given if they are used only
-The version of any library that is not part of Python's standard library should also be
+and that the version of any other library that is not part of Python's standard library
-given.
+should also be given.

 ## Version information for compiled languages